Collaborative Research Project 8

 Principal investigators: Despina Kontos (University of Pennsylvania) and Joel Saltz (SUNY-Stony Brook)

-Prediction of COVID pneumonia outcome using radiomic feature analysis.
+Prediction of pneumonia outcome using radiomic feature analysis.

 Updated January 20, 2023